Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The ischium bone (os ischii) has a thickened body (corpus ossis ischii), which completes the acetabulum from below and moves to the ischium (ramus ossis ischu) branch anteriorly.
-The body of the ischium with its branch forms an angle open anteriorly.
-In the region of the corner, the bone has a thickening - the ischial tuber (tuber ischiadicum).
-Above this hillock, from the posterior margin of the body, the sciatic islet (spina ischiadica), which divides the two notches: the incisura ischiadica minor and the upper ischisadica major.
-The branch of the ischium connects with the lower branch of the pubic bone, thus closing the obturatum (foramen obturatum) from below the oval form.
+The ischium (os ischii) has a thickened body (corpus ossis ischii), which complements the acetabulum from below and passes anteriorly into the branch of the ischium (ramus ossis ischu).
+The body of the ischium and its branch form an angle open anteriorly.
+In the area of the angle, the bone has a thickening - the ischial tuberosity (tuber ischiadicum).
+Above this tubercle, the ischial spine (spina ischiadica) extends from the posterior edge of the body, separating two notches: the lower lesser sciatic (incisura ischiadica minor) and the upper greater sciatic (incisura ischiadica major).
+The branch of the ischium connects with the lower branch of the pubic bone, thus closing the oval-shaped obturator foramen (foramen obturatum) from below.

 Where does it hurt?